 The neurological connection from your brain to your muscles is obviously very strong, but it goes both ways.
 It’s not just that your brain tells your muscles what to do.
 Your muscles can actually tell your brain what to think too!

 This is what I mean about taking the floor at a competition too.
 Train your athletes to walk out confidently, thinking confident thoughts.
 They can’t fake it.
 They have to actually have a confidence mantra and know how to look when they take the floor.
 Their body language can actually influence their performance, not to mention the judge’s perceptions!

 3) Use imagery

-Visualization is a common tool in our world as dancers and cheerleaders.
+Visualization is a common tool in our world as dancers.
 Many teams visualize the routine before taking the warm-up floor, or after long practices.
 Visualizing success can help an athlete see themselves as successful and improve their confidence.
-Honestly, there is so much more to visualization… that’s a whole other post coming later.
+Honestly, there is so much more to visualization… you can read all about it here.

 4) Goal mapping

 Again, proper goal setting techniques are essential for instilling confidence.
 Every practice should have a goal.
 Check-in at the end, did you achieve that goal?
 Talk about next time, what’s our goal for next time?
 Why didn’t we get there today, what needs to change, was our goal to easy today so we achieved it in 30 minutes… Optimal goals are difficult but attainable, both short-term daily goals and the long-term big picture goals.

 When it comes to situational confidence (think of that one event where walking in the building makes your stomach turn) mental preparation for that specific event is key.
 Just talking to your athletes about what to expect can be very beneficial.
 Make sure they know exactly what to expect: what time you arrive, what you will eat, what time warm-up starts, when you will start your pre-competition rituals, how much time in between prelims and finals… anything you can think of prepares them for exactly how that event will go and can help them feel more confident when they get there.